mhodgskiss/py-config/README.md

 ## Structure

-Internally the config object uses nested dicts.
+Internally the config object uses the ConfigTree structure that is part of pyhocon.
 This can be traversed easily with the get method using dot notation as outlined above.

 ## Argparse